jakobharder/anno1800-jakobs-mods/mods/residences-diagonal/README.md

 ### Residences

-- Diagonal Engineers: including Vibrant Cities and 4 custom skins
+- Diagonal engineers: including Vibrant Cities and 4 custom skins
-- Diagonal Investors: including Vibrant Cities and 3 custom skins
+- Diagonal investors: including Vibrant Cities and 3 custom skins
-- Narrow Engineers
+- Narrow engineers
-- Skins matching jje's Red Tile Roof buildings for Engineers
+- Skins matching jje's red tile roof buildings for engineers

 ### Ornaments

-- Diagonal Enclosed Greenery on plaza and stone pavement
+- Diagonal enclosed greenery on plaza and stone pavement
 - Skins with diagonal and other corner variations for fences and park paths

 ## Notes